torbensky/go-zeit-now/README.md

-# go-zeit-now
+# go-firebase-now
-A Go (golang) Zeit Now Generic Example
+An example of a Go backend API that can be deployed to Zeit Now 2.0